bolt/docs/source_docs/howto/making-sure-htaccess-works.md

+---
+title: Making sure .htaccess and mod_rewrite are working as they should
+---
 # Making sure .htaccess and mod_rewrite are working as they should

 Bolt makes extensive use of a common feature called 'url rewriting'.
 This